anyTV/python-flask-project-structure/README.md

 Introduction
 -----
 A boilerplate for REST APIs implement using python flask and pymysql.
-This project uses python3 and follows the (company's Python conventions)(https://github.com/anyTV/Python-conventions).
+This project uses python3 and follows the [company's Python conventions](https://github.com/anyTV/Python-conventions).

 ## Running the application